Playgrounds may have hazards that can cause injury. Following some basic safety measures can help your child have fun and play safely.

 - Don't let a child younger than 4 use climbing equipment that's taller than he or she is, unless you will watch the child at all times.

 - Trampolines aren't safe for children.
-Even with constant adult supervision and protective netting, many children are injured on them.
+Even with constant adult supervision and protective netting and padding, many children are injured on them.
 It's best to keep your child off trampolines.

 Other Places To Get Help